-The JTPM1 header is used to connect a Trusted Platform Module (TPM), which is available from a third-party vendor.
+The JTPM1 header is used to connect a Trusted Platform Module (TPM), which is available from Supermicro.
 A TPM is a security device that supports encryption and authentication in hard drives.
 It enables the motherboard to deny access if the TPM associated with the hard drive is not installed in the system.